trodemaster/packer-macOS-11/README.md

     packer build -force -only=customize.vmware-vmx.macOS_11_customize macOS_11.pkr.hcl

-### Build all for testing
-Reminder for the author of this template on how to build em all at the same time.

-    packer build -force -only=full.vmware-iso.macOS_11 macOS_11.pkr.hcl & packer build -force -only=base.vmware-iso.macOS_11_base macOS_11.pkr.hcl && packer build -only=customize.vmware-vmx.macOS_11_customize macOS_11.pkr.hcl

 ### Username & Password
 The build process created a packer user with UID 502.
 It's recommened to login with that account and create a new user with appropriate password when you start using the VM.